l-with/ansible-role-gitlab-runner-autoscaling/README.md

 Installs and registers a GitLab Runner with autoscaling via docker-machine and optionally a S3 cache and a docker registry proxy

+## Dependencies

+This role needs docker to be installed.

 ## Role Variables

 ### `gitlab_runner_autoscaling_docker_machine_version`: `v0.16.2`